espressif/esp-hosted/esp_hosted_fg/docs/MCU_based_host/mcu_api.md

 #### Parameters
 - `void(*rx_data_ind)(void)`:
 Call back function in higher layer.
-This is used to indicate availibility of Rx data to higher layer.
+This is used to indicate availability of Rx data to higher layer.
 Higher layer can perform read operation to get this data.

 #### Return
 - NULL: failure